 When youthful scrawls of Milne and Masefield were rife

-And poems of love and loss once left words to sow?
+And poems of love and loss once held words to sow?

-Though gray skies and flora called and left subjects spurned,
+Though gray skies and flora called, my classroom subjects spurned,

-As surely as childhood slipped quietly from its berth,
+But as surely as childhood slipped slow from its berth,

 Teachers summoned me back and my lectures learned:

-No more Dylan’s dying light; Adieu to Wordsworth.
+No more Dylan’s dying light; Say adieu to Wordsworth.

 The poets, shelved and displayed throughout my home,